kaidawe/documentation/API/service-resources/request-file-data/put.md

 >
 > 1. `identifier` = The hash/UID of the model
 > 2. `activeUser` = Either a username or organization name
-> 3. `IdToken` = This is the IdToken received from logging into the AWS cognito backend with a user account.
+> 3. `ApiKey` = This is the Api Key received from the Secur3D portal as a organization.

 ## Response